Skip to main content

 Seasonal

-Shaved ice dessert drizzled with flavored syrups and sweetened condensed milk, sometimes topped with red bean paste, mochi, or fruit.
-Especially popular during hot summer months.
+Shaved ice doused in flavored syrup and sweetened condensed milk, sometimes piled with red bean paste, mochi, or fruit.
+It's a summer staple when the heat sets in.

 vegetarianContains: Dairy